inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 is not part of the :ned:`SimpleIeee8021qFilter`.

-In the second step, the default policing process continues with a packet meter module, the :ned:`DualRateThreeColorMeter` by default, that labels the packets either as green, yellow or red based on the committed and excess information rate and the committed and excess burst size parameters.
+In the second step, the default policing process continues with a packet meter module, the :ned:`DualRateThreeColorMeter` by default, that labels the packets as either green, yellow, or red based on the committed and excess information rate and the committed and excess burst size parameters.

 The most commonly used packet meters for per-stream filtering and policing